 This course is an advanced exploration of various techniques and media for advertising and graphic design.
 Emphasis is placed on advanced concepts and solutions to complex and challenging graphic design problems.
 Upon completion, students should be able to demonstrate competence and professionalism in visual problem solving.
-Content includes advanced design for newspaper and magazine advertisements; computer typesetting; image generation using computers, copiers, and scanners; and comprehensive design execution using computers.
-Prerequisites: DES 136 or GRD 142, GRA 152.
-Corequisite: GRD 246.
+Prerequisite: DES 136 or GRD 142.